FOREX-Dollar on firmer footing before Fed outcome

 Traders said the dollar was also being boosted against the

-yen by comments from the Bank of Japan chief and by better risk
+yen by comments from the Bank of Japan chief and better risk

 On Tuesday, the BOJ skipped a chance to expand its massive